 More information about the battles in the Dolomites can be found here.

 No matter how big the world seems, the people are the same on both sides of it.
 I think that’s one of the most important things that travel has taught me.

-The downside of it being the extreme off-season was that the farther North we went, the more things we found were closed.
-Italy is known for its incredible food, but Eric and I found that we were hungry.
+The downside of planning travel to the Dolomites during the off-season was that the farther north we went, the more things we found were closed.
+Italy is known for its incredible food, but Eric and I found that we were often left hungry.
 Every time we got hungry, it wasn’t in sync with the times that things were open.
-Northern Italy seems to take this huge, annoying siesta from 1pm-7pm.
+Northern Italy seems to take this huge siesta from 1pm-7pm.
 We couldn’t find anything but bars (with closed kitchens) open!
-While this makes sense from an economic perspective, our stomaches didn’t care.
+While this makes sense from an economic perspective, our stomachs didn’t care.